ABOUT DVRC

 Sales Manager, Legacy Mortgage

 Monthly Board meetings are open to the public.
-Join us using this Zoom link on the second Tuesday of every month at 3:00 pm MST.
+Join us using this Microsoft Teams link on the second Tuesday of every month at 3:30 pm MST.

 If you wish to make a statement at a meeting, please submit your request via email to dvrc@dvrcnm.org so that we can include it on the agenda.